 We look at tablet durability and usability.
 In particular, we examine how the screen is attached to the keyboard because this can be a week spot for tablets.
 We try to find information about other factors, such as ordering and servicing issues if any.

-Generally speaking, the evaluation units sent to us are business models rather than the consumer models sometimes sold in stores.
+Generally speaking, the evaluation units sent to us are business models rather than the consumer models.
 Vendor links on the main tablet page will be available in mid-April and will point to the preferred business models with recommended accessories and warranty where available.

 We do not compare price when evaluating tablets so a unit that receives kudos from us for one feature or another might be more or less expensive than another unit.
 We also do not check expected delivery times.
 When you order your tablet be sure it will be delivered before the beginning of the Fall semester.